Eaternity/eaternity-website/_posts/foodprint/0000-01-01-health-workshop.md

   <div class="row small-push-bottom push-top">
     <div class="col-xs-12 col-sm-6">
       <p>Together we will formulate a message that combines the goals of both climate friendly and healthy nutrition.
 Our message will give consumers and restaurants the opportunity to contribute to a sustainable and healthy future.</p>
-			<p>During the workshop we will present the results obtained within the Health FoodPrint Project and discuss the parallels and potential conflicts between healthy and climate friendly nutrition.</p>
+			<p>During the workshop we will present the results obtained within the Health Footprint Project and discuss the parallels and potential conflicts between healthy and climate friendly nutrition.</p>
 			<h4>Workshop Goals:</h4>
 			<ul>
 			<li>Summarize and discuss the available knowledge of climate friendly and healthy nutrition</li>